jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) ends on the day before the first day stated in a notice of entitlement that is later given to the person.

 ### 80KV Statement of family scheme income
-(1) This section applies for a notice of entitlement that the Commissioner has given to a person for a tax year, unless the only tax credit the person expects to be entitled to for the tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year.
+(1) This section applies for a notice of entitlement that the Commissioner has given to a person for a tax year, unless the only tax credit the person expects to be entitled to for the tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year and that tax year is before the 2026–27 tax year.
 (2) The person must, in the time within which the person is required to file the person’s return of income for the tax year, give the Commissioner a complete statement of the person’s family scheme income for the tax year.
 (3) The person must include in the statement described in subsection (2) the family scheme income of the person’s spouse, civil union partner, or de facto partner, as applicable, unless that other person gives a statement of their own family scheme income under subsection (4).
 (4) The person’s spouse, civil union partner, or de facto partner, as applicable, may give a separate complete statement of their own family scheme income, in the time within which the person is required to file the person’s return of income.